itsmerif/PackeTTrino_english/README.md

 ## Description

 **PackeTTrino** is a fully interactive network simulator built entirely with native web technologies (JavaScript, HTML, and CSS) — no external libraries or frameworks required.
-This educational tool allows users to design, simulate, and analyze computer networks in real time.
+It allows you to design, simulate, and analyze computer networks in real time.
 It provides a hands-on experience for learning networking protocols, routing, and device communication.

 ## Key Features